Johannes Benzing: Work

-Dr Johannes Benzing joined Pers Z S on 20 July 1937.
-He was the youngest senior Beamter in the Pers Z S unit.
+On 20 July 1937 Benzing joined Pers Z S. He was the youngest senior Beamter in the Pers Z S unit.
 A linguist, he was a specialist in Near Eastern languages and originally worked under Dr Scherschmidt.
 He headed this section from October 1939 until September 1944.
-He was then placed in charge of work for Iranian, Iraqi and Afghanistani systems.
+He was then placed in charge of work for Iranian, Iraqi and Afghan systems.